-1. Click on the Services input node, then hover over the icon

-Connect to another node (arrow) to add a link to connect to another node.
+1. Click on the Services input node, then hover over the icon , and then single click on Connect to another node (arrow) to add a link to connect to another node.
 Move your mouse to the Score decision node and click again.